 Lake Forest is a decidedly white-collar city, with fully 94.94% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lake Forest is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Lake Forest who work in management occupations (24.15%), sales jobs (14.72%), and business and financial occupations (10.91%).

 Also of interest is that Lake Forest has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.27% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lake Forest telecommute to their jobs.
+Overall, about 13.27% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In Lake Forest, a lot of people use the train to get to work every day though Lake Forest is a relatively small city.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small city, Lake Forest has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.